 These diseases attack fishes when the water quality is too poor and this is the reason you should keep the water clean.
 You will find medicine available in the Fishkeeping stores to help fishes fight these diseases.

 There is also another reason for harlequin rasbora to get ill.
 If the fish isn’t getting the right amount of food and nutrition within its diet, it will become weak to fight these diseases due to improper diet and nutrition.

 The lifespan of Harlequin rasbora is 5 to 8 years depending on how you take care of it.
 Feeding varieties of foods like green vegetables, Live and frozen food keeps them strong and healthy.

 Breeding Harlequin rasbora is harder as compared to other species of fishes.
 Although, It is completely possible to breed with these species of fishes.

 When it comes to breeding Harlequin rasbora, you should maintain a water temperature of at least 80° F a little warmer as compared to the normal condition.
 Keep the aquarium tank clean with good quality water.

 we recommend feeding blood worms and flakes.
 These types of food contain a large amount of protein which is necessary to keep fish fit and healthy.

 If possible add some of the broad-leaved plants like Anubias nana in your aquarium tank.
-This is necessary because when the female is ready to mate it usually rubs its belly with these broad-leaves which signals the male.
+This is necessary because when the female is ready to mate it usually rubs its belly with these broad-leaves which signal the male.

 Later, the males will reach out to the female for the process of fertilization.
 After the post-fertilization, the eggs are attached to the leaves once after 24 hours of the time period the eggs will hatch themselves.